 Thanks for your question.
 Anytime you feel an outlet or wiring getting warm, that’s time for concern.

-Secondly, it also possible that the screws connecting the wiring to the back of the GFI outlet have loosened up from vibration due to travel or become corroded from moisture infiltration.
-So it’s a good idea to disconnect your RV from shore power, as well as any generator or inverter power, then pull out the GFI outlet from the wall box and check all the screws for tightness.
+Secondly, it is also possible that the screws or stab connectors on the back of the GFI outlet have loosened up from vibration due to road travel or become corroded from moisture infiltration.
+So it’s a good idea to disconnect your RV from shore power, as well as any generator or inverter power, then pull out the GFI outlet from the wall box and check all the connections for tightness.
 If you’re not qualified to work on home wiring, I suggest you get this important maintenance performed by a licensed electrician or technician.

 Let’s play safe out there. —Mike Sokol, The No~Shock~Zone